suchimitha/just-the-docs/docs/InvoiceOperations/createInvoice.md

 ## Sample Code

-To Create an Invoice pass the values to Invoice wrapper and assign it to request.xeroInvoice and then call the method BreadwinnerAPI.call().
+To create an Invoice pass the values to Invoice wrapper and assign it to request.xeroInvoice and then call the method BreadwinnerAPI.call().
 Here Customer (ClientId (Xero Contact Id)) is requried.

 ```scss
 try{